 You should only accept jobs if you are sure that you can complete the job by the due date.
 If you do not complete the job before the due date, it will be automatically returned to the client or the job board so another writer can take the job.
 The job will then go into your Missed Deadline folder.

 Yes.
 Clients may set custom deadlines for jobs.
-If you need a deadline extension, you may contact the editor or client to ask if they can change the deadline.
+If you need a deadline extension, you may contact the client to ask if they can change the deadline.

 It is the writer's responsibility to make sure that deadlines have been extended.
 If the client agrees to extend a deadline, but you see that the deadline has not changed, you may put the job on hold to inquire.
 Failure to do so could result in a Missed Deadline.
 Any missed deadlines that occur as a result of the client's failure to extend a deadline are considered the writer's responsibility, and no Missed Deadline job will be removed from that status for this reason.